eodowd/wtsynth/README.md

 # wtsynth
-free wavetable synth for kontakt 6 to use download the project as a zip then unzip on the desktop navigate to nki and click to open in kontakt6
+free wavetable synth for kontakt 6 to use download the project as a zip "green code button" then unzip on the desktop navigate to nki and click to open in kontakt6